Is ADHD A Disability?

 Combined type

-The disorder's markers of inattention and impulsivity are present in those with combined type ADHD.
-Those of the combined type may have trouble staying concentrated, are quickly sidetracked, have difficulty paying attention to small details, and as a result, frequently experience feelings of worry and anxiety.
+The disorder's markers of both inattention and impulsivity are present in those with combined type ADHD.
+Those of the combined type may have trouble staying focused, are quickly sidetracked, have difficulty paying attention to small details, and as a result, frequently experience feelings of worry and anxiety.
 They may also be prone to risk-taking and impulsive behaviors, such as talking excessively or interrupting conversations.

 Each individual living with combined type ADHD requires a unique approach to therapy.
 Medication is typically administered to help manage symptoms associated with this illness.